Table of Contents

 Of all the easy yet rewarding hikes there are in the Los Angeles area, Sturtevant Falls holds the top spot.

 While it does include a steep decline throughout the first half-mile, turning into a steep incline on the way back, the trail in full is only about 3.6 miles and is suitable for most people with little effort.

 You’ll find Sturtevant Falls trail in Big Santa Anita Canyon, hidden within the San Gabriels Mountains, only about 12 minutes away from the 210 freeway.

-The algae and moss climbing up with cliff towards the running waters bring a lush and mystical appeal to the 50ft waterfall.
+While the hike is short and sweet, the falls are actually some of the most stunning in Southern California.
+The algae and moss climbing up the cliff toward the running waters bring a lush and mystical appeal to the 50ft waterfall.

 Parking Near Sturtevant Falls